Joaquim Jorge (computer scientist)

 Joaquim Armando Pires Jorge is a Portuguese computer scientist whose work spans virtual reality, computer graphics, human–computer interaction, and artificial intelligence.
 He holds the UNESCO Chair on Artificial Intelligence and Extended Reality.
 He is a University Professor in the Department of Computer Science and Engineering at Instituto Superior Técnico, University of Lisbon, and a senior researcher at INESC-ID.

-Jorge was voted President-Elect of the IEEE Computer Society for 2026 and will serve as the Society’s President in 2027.
+Jorge was voted President-Elect of the IEEE Computer Society for 2026 and will serve as the Society's President in 2027.
 He has served as an elected member of the IEEE Computer Society Board of Governors since 2023.
 He is an adjunct professor at Victoria University of Wellington (since 2022) and an honorary invited professor at the Pontifical Catholic University of Rio de Janeiro (since 2022).

-He is a Fellow of the Eurographics Association, a Distinguished Member and Distinguished Speaker of the Association for Computing Machinery (ACM), a Distinguished Visitor and Distinguished Contributor of the Institute of Electrical and Electronics Engineers (IEEE), and a Membre Libre of the Académie nationale de chirurgie (French National Academy of Surgery).
+He is a Fellow of the Eurographics Association, an ACM Distinguished Member, a Distinguished Visitor and Distinguished Contributor of the Institute of Electrical and Electronics Engineers (IEEE), and a Membre Libre of the Académie nationale de chirurgie (French National Academy of Surgery).
 He serves as Editor-in-Chief of the Elsevier journal Computers & Graphics.